 Of course, these are just the penalties available during the MVA administrative hearing.
 You will also have to face criminal court, where you are subject to fines and/or jail time.

 If you have been charged with a DUI, do not wait to contact an attorney.
 If Noah’s Law passes a BAC of .08 or greater could result in more strict penalties.
-The experienced DUI defense attorneys at Alpert Schreyer, LLC have a proven track record of fighting both DUI and DWI cases, and can discuss your case with you during a free consultation.
+The experienced DUI defense attorneys at Alpert Schreyer, LLC have a proven track record of fighting both DUI and DWI cases, and can discuss your case with you during a free case evaluation.
 Call 866-444-6363 to set up an appointment today.